tenny314159/dualreward/README.md

 ## 🔍 Script Descriptions

-### 📊 `analysis_race.py`
-Performs analysis on the RACE dataset.
-It can explore characteristics such as paragraph length distribution, question type proportions, and patterns in correct answers and distractors to better understand the dataset.

 ### 📁 `create_file.py`
 Responsible for file creation tasks.
 It can be used to set up structured data files, create directories for storing predictions or evaluation reports, and initialize log files to standardize the project's file system.